igoeldc/iit_course_graphs/README.md

 - Interactive web UI built with **Streamlit**
 - Select courses you plan to take, and automatically see all required prerequisites
-- Toggle display of **corequisites** and filter by individual courses
+- Toggle display of **corequisites** and filter by subject and individual courses
 - Clean and organized layout using **Graphviz** and **NetworkX**
 - Dynamically updating graphs with hover and zoom support (via PyVis or matplotlib)